cocos/cocos-docs/en/editor/publish/native-options.md

 `com.mycompany.myproduct`.

-> Note: Legal characters for package names include all alphanumeric characters, period (‘.’) and underscore (‘_’).
+> **Note**: Legal characters for package names include all alphanumeric characters, period (‘.’) and underscore (‘_’).
 The last section of the package name (in the example above: ‘myproduct’) cannot start with a number or underscore.

 #### Target API Level